simonesilvestroni/m2m-website/_pages/work-music-production.md

 layout: page
 title: 'Music production'
 date: '2023-03-02 11:38:04'
-last_modified_at: '2023-03-02 11:38:07'
+last_modified_at: '2023-04-07 18:19:33'
-description: 'As a music producer, I can write and play solid bass parts, handle the process from recording to mastering, with mixing as my preferred stage.'
+description: 'With my roots as a bass player and a composer, I can establish a privileged connection with other artists, delivering a solid, balanced and characterful mix and master.'
 permalink: '/work/music-production/'
 ---
 {%- assign musicproduction = site.posts | where_exp:'post','post.tags contains "music production" and post.tags contains "case study"' -%}